Maggicorp/game_of_gits/sad_tale.md

 Regent.
 He is surely honorable and will lead a long and prosperous life.

 This is the end for the starks.
 Or is it?

+And everyone went and got a day job.